VAhola/VietnamTour/README.md

 ## Features

 ### Existing Features
-- Feature 1 - allows users to achieve book an 8 day tour, by having them fill out the submit form in page Our Tours -> 8 Day Vietnam at a glance with their email address
+- Feature 1 - allows users to book an 8 day tour, by having them fill out the submit form in section Our Tours page 8 Day Vietnam at a glance with their email address
-- Feature 2 - allows users to achieve book a 16 day tour, by having them fill out the submit form in page Our Tours -> 16 Day Complete Vietnam at a glance with their email address
+- Feature 2 - allows users to book a 16 day tour, by having them fill out the submit form in section Our Tours page 16 Day Complete Vietnam at a glance with their email address
-- -Feature 3 - allows users to subscribe to a newsletter, by having them click on Sign Up! button and  fill out the submit form in home page.
+- Feature 3 - allows users to subscribe to a newsletter, by having them click on Sign Up! button and  fill out the submit form in home page.

 ### Features Left to Implement
 - Calendar based booking system allowing user to finalize the initial reservation via the site
 - Enable payment during the booking process
 - A user login, including possibilities to:
     - View booked trips
     - Manage bookings
     - Share booking details with other registered users

 ## Technologies Used
 -	Bootstrapcdn
     -	Bootstrap for modifiable design elements
     - Font-awesome for adding icons
     - HTML for structure
     - CSS for design
     - Google for information

 ## Testing

 1. Sign Up form
-  i.
-Go to the "Home" page
+    1. Go to the "Home" page
-  ii.
-Try to submit the form with an invalid email address and verify that a relevant error message appears
+    1. Try to submit the form with an invalid email address and verify that a relevant error message appears

-2. Book Now form - 8 Days
+1. Book Now form - 8 Days
-  i.
-Go to the "8 Days Vietnam at glances" page under Our Tours ii.
-Try to submit the form with an invalid email address and verify that a relevant error message appears
+    1. Go to the "8 Days Vietnam at glances" page under Our Tours
+    1. Try to submit the form with an invalid email address and verify that a relevant error message appears

-3. Book Now form - 16 Days
+1. Book Now form - 16 Days
-  i.
-Go to the "16 Day Complete Vietnam" page under Our Tours ii.
-Try to submit the form with an invalid email address and verify that a relevant error message appears
+   1. Go to the "16 Day Complete Vietnam" page under Our Tours
+   1. Try to submit the form with an invalid email address and verify that a relevant error message appears

 ## Deployment